The Ubud Handbook « Diary of a Market Girl

 My husband would just have to touch me and I'd fall pregnant.

 I gave birth to my first three children at home.
-Komang and Iluh were born in the sawah while I was working.
-I'd always carry a piece of freshly sharpened bamboo with me, and I cut the babies' umbilical cords myself before wrapping them up and carrying them home.
+Komang and Upi were born in the sawah while I was working.
+I'd always carry a piece of freshly sharpened bamboo with me, and I cut their umbilical cords myself before wrapping the babies up in a sarong and carrying them home.
 When I had my sixth and seventh babies at the hospital – my twin girls – the doctor ordered me to have a Caesarian.

 And without asking me, he tied my tubes off as well.
 I think he thought I'd had enough babies.